 This is why it's hard to establish a universal and standard set of sizes and measurements.
 There is no standard human, so why should there be a standard size?
 Well there does need to be some system of incremental difference in ready to wear.
 In reality it's not too hard to select one measurement as indicative of size (typically bust measurement) and to select the other measurements to suit your demographic.
 So what you end up with is a size indicator of a designers selected shape envelope.
 You might also have noticed that some manufacturers specifically state the bust, hip and/or waist measurement their garment is designed to fit, rather than specify an arbitrary size.

-Tip: The above will happen no matter what you do.
-Normally you won't experience this unless you both manufacture and retail, and are publicly accessible.
-A woman that comes to the counter to start such an argument is clearly hurting and looking to distance herself from her own self-image by passing responsibility on to someone else.
-Arguing with her with any kind of logic will not work.
-I instead try to redirect her away from the problem and toward a solution ... creating a custom made garment especially for her, at a much higher price, but with no size label!
+Hint: The above will happen no matter what you do.
+Usually you only experience this in retail.
+Someone that comes to the counter to start such an argument isn't going to listen, and any kind of logic about how we need to label garments with some kind of sizing system will not work.
+I instead try to redirect them away from the argument and toward a solution ... such as creating a custom made garment especially for them, but with no size label!
 Be gentle, understanding, talk indirectly, but don't get upset ... if they behave in an inappropriate manner you are entitled to ask them to leave.

 Designers produce garments aimed at a specific target market.
 This is usually a narrow demographic in which body shape doesn't vary too greatly within each size range.
 For example, a high fashion swimwear designer aiming at a young and fit body type would still label an 84cm bust as a Australian size 10, however the waist and hip measurements might be smaller than those used by a sportswear designer.
 Add to this, different garment styles having different amounts of ease and you get some people at the top of each size envelope (the amount of variation in body shape each size will tolerate) being pushed up a size for a more comfortable fit.
 I've even seen many high fashion garments with size envelopes so narrow that some people are too big for their size 10 and too small for the size 12!